makdadejene/sas-event-proj/README.md

 ## Project Overview

 Quad allows students to post and browse campus events.
-Users can create events with a title, description, date, time, tags, and optionally an image.
-Events can be sorted by date or alphabetically.
-Events can also be filtered by tags and are sorted by upvotes.
-Users can also sign in using google and are able to edit/delete events.
+Students can post and interact with a wide variety of events, whether casual or club-sponsored.

 ## Features